 First off, while Epiphone is owned by Gibson, they aren’t made in the USA.
 They are all built in China.
 They are also mass produced, which means a few things.

-Since they are mass produced, they aren’t made by hand, with the same level of care and quality control as Gibson guitars.
-They are also made with lower quality pickups and other hardware.
+Since they are mass produced, they aren’t made by hand, and likely not with the same level of care and quality control as Gibson guitars.
+They are also made with cheaper pickups and less robust hardware.

 And even though they can be made using the same wood, it is often lower quality.
 But they are almost always made with cheaper wood.